AlinaTendler/LHL-Project-1-SQL/cleaning_data.md

 ### products.csv

-1. Name was trimmed
+1. Name column was trimmed.
-2. Format for quantity was fixed
+2. Format for quantity was fixed.
-3. Empty columns and rows are deleted
+3. Empty columns and rows were deleted.